 Higher Education in Emergencies

-In a world where nearly 34,000 people are forcibly displaced every day (UNHCR Report, 2015), initiatives to improve their living conditions are more important than ever before.
+In a world where nearly 34,000 people are forcibly displaced every day (UNHCR Report), initiatives to ensure that the right to education is met are more important than ever before.
 Higher Education is particularly inaccessible - only 1% of eligible refugees are able to pursue higher learning (UNHCR, Tertiary Education).
-By offering contextually aligned educational programs, engineering education can serve as a powerful tool to empower students with professional skills to improve their living conditions.
-In this research, our research team is developing a curricular structure and educational framework to teach introductory engineering course for tertiary students in refugee settings driven by social and professional development.
+By offering contextually aligned educational programs, engineering education can serve as a powerful tool to foster professional and technical skills that students can use to improve their living conditions.
+In this research, our team is developing a curricular structure and educational framework to teach introductory engineering for tertiary students in refugee settings.

-Kenya has a youth bubble, growing economy, and untapped human potential.
-At the same time, there is a huge need for more engineers (The Guardian, 2016) to drive development (RAE, 2016).
-An estimated 300,000 "street youth" (children who work/sleep on the streets) live in Kenya (UNICEF, 2001).
+An estimated 300,000 "street youth" (children who work/sleep on the streets) live in Kenya alonge (UNICEF, 2001).
 In the United States, the “unseen problem” of homeless, school age youth numbers over 1.3 million (cite).
 Because of transience or social stigma, displaced youth face huge barriers to formal school and developing skills.
 Informal learning may be uniquely suited to support unaccompanied youth, especially spaces that specifically designed to empower learners to solve problems and afford agency.
-We strive to co-create a program that enables former “street youth” in Eldoret, Kenya to learn engineering skills and problem-solving processes and then apply these tools to local development challenges in their community.
+We strive to co-create a program that enables formerly homeless in Eldoret, Kenya to learn engineering skills and problem-solving processes and then apply these tools to local development challenges in their community.
 Further, we work with the alternative education center, local businesses, and secondary and tertiary school partners to build pathways back to formal education.
 We organize and supplement existing open educational resources (OERs), employ co-generation of the program along with the students and local leaders, deploy a novel tablet platform, and enable students to manage local problems.
 We explore ways this targeted, challenging, integrated engineering curriculum works in Eldoret and translates to youth centers in the USA.